terramate-io/terramate-docs/cli/code-generation/index.md

 ## Generate code

-The [`generate`](../reference/cmdline/generate.md) command generates all files configured by the available code generation strategies.
+The [`generate`](../reference/cmdline/generate.md) command generate files configured by the available code generation strategies.

 ```sh
 terramate generate
 ```

-This command always runs the code generation in your entire Terramate project and ensures that all generated files are up to date.
+The command above generates files for all configurations found within the current directory and its subdirectories.
+To generate files only for configurations in specific subdirectories, use the `-C` (or `--chdir`) flag followed by the desired directory path.
+Alternatively, you can navigate to the subdirectory using `cd` and run the command there.

 ## Hierarchical Code Generation